ngotuannghia/Fast-Flashlight/README.md

 MAGNIFY IN IMPORTANT MOMENTS
 Besides providing a powerful light, our brightest LED Flashlight provides you an extremely useful magnifying glass (Magnifier)!
 Get the best magnifying glass in the market today in combination with a great LED flash light app.

-LED Flashlight Fast Torch App features:
+LED Flashlight Fast Torch App features:<br>
-• Camera Flash LED
+• Camera Flash LED<br>
-• Screen flashlight : Use screen as a light source automatically when fail to open camera LED or camera LED is not present
+• Screen flashlight : Use screen as a light source automatically when fail to open camera LED or camera LED is not present<br>
-• Automatic Timer Exits Application after 2 minutes , 5 minutes, 10 minutes.
+• Automatic Timer Exits Application after 2 minutes , 5 minutes, 10 minutes.<br>
-• Compass feature
+• Compass feature<br>
-• Special Feature: Flash light + Video Zoom View (Magnifier)
+• Special Feature: Flash light + Video Zoom View (Magnifier)<br>

 Warning
 ---